Particular/docs.particular.net/servicepulse/intro-pending-retries.md

 ### Message Retry

-Pending retried messages can be retried however this feature should be used with care.
+WARNING: Pending retried messages can be retried however this feature should be used with care.
 It will create a duplicate of a message to be processed within the system.
 Person should ensure that this message was not processed or was processed incorrectly before using retry feature.

 To retry a pending retry message, select the failed message(s) in the list and click the "Retry Selected" button.

+Alternately a queue can be selected and

+Message retry will use [message redirects](redirect.md) if the original endpoint has been redirected in ServicePulse.

-A message that is sent for retry is marked as such, and is not displayed in the pending retry list when endpoint processing the message will send audit message or error message.
+WARNING: A pending retry message that is sent for retry will remain in the pending retry list until it is resolved or fails again.

-Message retry will use [redirect](redirect.md) if there is one present.

 ### Mark as complete

-When audits are disabled ServiceControl can't automatically mark message as successfully processed.
-In that case manual `Mark as complete` is useful.
-After selecting pending retry message one should click "Mark as complete Selected" button.

-A message that is marked as completed will not show on pending retry message list.
+When audits are disabled pending retries will remain in that state indefinitely, even when successfully processed.
+Use the `Mark as complete` feature to manually mark the failed message as resolved.
+Once the message is marked as completed it will no longer appear in the pending retries message list.